KVadym-del/CppUnits/README.md

 #include "Units/Units.hpp"
 ```

-Than you can initialize units like:
+Then you can initialize units like:
 ```cpp
 Millimeters_t millimeters(190001);